Orpheus-3145/Philosophers/README.md

 # Philosophers
-Implementation of the **Dining Philosophers Problem**, this abstraction helps to get used to concurrent programming, where multiple entities runs indipendently, sharing resources for which the read/write access must be synchronized.
+Implementation of the **Dining Philosophers Problem**: it is an abstraction to get used to concurrent programming, where multiple entities runs indipendently, sharing resources for which the read/write access must be synchronized.

 # Overview
 There are n philosophers sitting on a circular table and on their left and right they have a fork, so that the right fork is the left one for the following philo: on the table there are n philosophers and n forks, and a lot of meals to eat that stimulate the Philosophy.

 Every philosopher does three (mutual exclusive) actions: eat, sleep or think: they eat, they sleep, and then they think, waiting the availability of the forks on their left and right, so the cycle can start again.

 The catch is that a philosopher needs two forks to eat, once they're done they can let go the forks: as a consequence at most n/2 philosophers are eating at the same time.

 Last but not least, a philosopher dies if too much time passes since their last meal.